 This is an event to perform below activities and attended by product owner and development team.

 Understand new PBI – PO explains about newly added product backlog item and team ask questions if they need more clarification.

 Split PBI – Team split PBIs if they feel PBI is big and will not fit in sprint duration.
-Ideally one PBI should not be taking more than 20-25% of sprint duration.
+Ideally, one PBI should not be taking more than 20-25% of sprint duration.
 There are some techniques to split and most popular technique is INVEST (Independent, Negotiable, Valuable, Estimable, Size appropriate and Testable).
-I also suggest to write all possible scenarios for PBIs because that helps in splitting.
-Some team write use cases and usage scenario to understand size of PBI.
+I also suggest writing all possible scenarios for PBIs because that helps in splitting.
+Some team write use cases and usage scenario to understand the size of PBI.

-Ordering PBIs – Product owner orders PBIs with consultation with development team.
-Team helps PO to understand technical dependency of PBI and PO usages some prioritization techniques such as MOSCOW and KANO model etc.
+Ordering PBIs – Product owner orders PBIs with consultation with a development team.
+The team helps PO to understand technical dependency of PBI and PO usages some prioritization techniques such as MOSCOW and KANO model etc.

-This become massive work when multiple teams work on same product.
+This becomes massive work when multiple teams work on the same product.
 Many time product owner takes help from business analysts (SME) to manage work at PO side.
-These business analysts are not PO and not even proxy PO, they are just extra hands for product owner.
+These business analysts are not PO and not even proxy PO, they are just extra hands for the product owner.

-Wait for part -2 of this articles to read about roles and artifacts.
+Wait for part -2 of this articles to read about roles and artefacts.